 - 61 percent of shoppers will abandon a site if it isn’t mobile-friendly.

-Editor’s note: GoDaddy’s new website builder was designed with mobile in mind.
-GoCentral features a mobile editor so you can build and update your website on your smartphone or tablet anytime, anywhere.
+Editor’s note: GoDaddy’s New Website Builder was designed with mobile in mind.
+It features a mobile editor so you can build and update your website on your smartphone or tablet anytime, anywhere.

 2. Mobile apps